-This document aims to review sustainability and social responsibility risks in the electronics equipment sector.
-It introduces our procurement priorities and policies for this sector and suggests possible strategies for improving the sustainability of your business.
+This document aims to review sustainability and social responsibility risks in the lab equipment and supplies sectors.
+It introduces our procurement priorities and policies for these sector and suggests possible strategies for improving the sustainability of your business.
 Here we build on our general guidance about sustainable procurement at the University, for suppliers from all sectors.